top of page

 Affiliations & Other Projects

-Healing Seekers is a non-profit organization that provides clinician-led online support groups, prayer and meditation guidance, education, inspiration, and individual counseling.
-We believe that what is held in the mind is revealed in the body, and therefore, our programs foster emotional and spiritual growth to support our members’ physical healing.
+Karen serves on the Healing Seekers board, a non-profit organization that provides clinician-led online support groups, prayer and meditation guidance, education, inspiration, and individual counseling.
+We believe that what is held in the mind is revealed in the body, and therefore, our programs foster emotional and spiritual growth to help support our members achieve their highest health, peace, and physical wellbeing.
 We offer those isolated through physical or emotional illness a sense of community and acceptance.